Trademarks Intellectual Property: Everything You Need to Know

 A copyright protects creative works, including books, music, poems, and other artistic works.
 Once you create the work, it is immediately protected under common-law unless you publish it online or enter into a licensing agreement.
 Copyright is an automatic international right.

 If you need help with registering your trademark or searching prior trademarks, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.